hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Assign AutoStart Fix/README.md

 Issues:
 * ***NOTE: This will OVERWRITE any CMD's in the Selected Sequences CueZero and OffCue!***
-* Does not currently check if the Sequence exists, probably no need since when the issue gets fixed this plugin will be depricated.
+* Does not currently check if the Sequence exists, probably no need since when the issue gets fixed this plugin will be deprecated.

 Releases:
 * 1.0.0.1 - Initial release
 * 1.0.0.2 - Added Oops, better checks for non valid inputs
 * 1.0.0.3 - Making functions local
+* 1.1.0.1 - Spelling Corrections